 PetPlan Pet Insurance is the largest insurer of dogs and cats in the UK.
 Due to this, many vets are accustomed to submitting claims on behalf of pet owners, which can save you a lot of hassle—plus you get a full 12 months to submit claims for reimbursement.
 PetPlan policies include dental illness and injury but don't cover euthanasia.
 However, older pets (i.e., dogs aged 5 or 8 depending on breed, cats aged 10) are not eligible for new Lifetime policies and can only sign up for a Time Limited policy.
 Additionally, owners of older pets must contribute more towards vet bills, through the addition of a 20% copay.

-Quick Takeaway: Asda may be a better option for those with older pets looking for new Lifetime cover.
+Quick Takeaway: Asda may be a better option if you're looking for a lower premium.
 However those looking for a pet specialist, dental illness and/or a longer claims submission window might prefer PetPlan.

 Asda Pet Insurance vs Agria Pet Insurance